 - EU cross-border distribution due to the UCITS Product Passport

 - The product of choice for investors with higher investments, including institutional investors

 - A wide choice of asset classes to invest in

-- An AIF in Cyprus can be established as a Variable Capital Investment Company (VCIC), Fixed Capital Investment Company (FCIC), Limited Partnership (LP) or a common fund.
+- An AIF in Cyprus can be established as a Variable Capital Investment Company (VCIC), Fixed Capital Investment Company (FCIC), Limited Partnership (LP) or a Common Fund (CF)